 - some links are not distinct enough and may be difficult for people with moderate visual impairments to read.
-We plan to fix these by 2021
+We plan to fix these as soon as possible

 - some phone numbers are not linked, making them inaccessible.
-We plan to fix these by 2021
+We plan to fix this as soon as possible

 - some content does not have enough contrast, so people with moderate visual impairments may struggle to read it.
-We plan to fix these by 2021
+We plan to fix these as soon as possible

 - some images do not have a text alternative, so people using a screen reader cannot access the information.
-We plan to add text alternatives for all images by 2021.
+We plan to add text alternatives for all images as soon as possible.
 When we publish new content, we will make sure our use of images meets accessibility standards

 Content that’s not within the scope of the accessibility regulations